 If you applied via an official UAL representative or the Asia Branch Office:

-You might be asked to attend a face-to-face interview with one of our travelling academic staff.
-In these interviews, our staff can make offers for courses at any of UAL's six Colleges.
-This means that if you are not accepted at your first choice College, you may be offered a more suitable course at one of our other Colleges.
+You may be asked to attend a face-to-face interview with one of our travelling academic staff.
+In these interviews, our staff can make offers for courses at any of UAL's 6 Colleges.
+This means that if you are not accepted at your first choice course, you may be offered a more suitable course at one of our other Colleges.
 This process applies to most pre-degree and undergraduate courses, and some postgraduate courses.

-If you applied directly to a College and you live outside the UK, we might ask you to attend a telephone interview.
-If you are already in the UK, or you’re able to travel to the UK, we will interview you in person at the College.
-If your application and interview are successful, we will offer you a place at the College you have applied to.
+If you applied directly to UAL and you live outside the UK, we may invite you to a telephone interview.
+If you are already in the UK, or you’re able to travel to the UK, we may invite you to a face-to-face interview at your chosen College.